The Algarve, Portugal

 Welcome to Algarve Uncovered!
-Your Algarve holiday guide!
+Your guide to Algarve holidays!

-The Algarve, Portugal, is a famous holiday destination popular with those seeking bucket loads of sunshine and award winning golden sandy beaches, families, sports enthusiasts, nature lovers, even celebrities!
-If you have already been to the Algarve, then you know how much this small southern region of Portugal has to offer, but for those of you who haven't enjoyed an Algarve holiday yet, this is the Algarve Uncovered!
+The Algarve, Portugal, is a famous holiday destination popular with those seeking bucket loads of sunshine and award winning beaches, families, sports enthusiasts, nature lovers, even celebrities!
+If you have already been to the Algarve, then you know how much our small south coast region of Portugal has to offer, but for those of you who haven't enjoyed an Algarve holiday yet, this is the Algarve Uncovered!

 Why choose the Algarve, Portugal?

 So what makes the Algarve such a great place?
 For the hundreds of thousands of holidaymakers from around the world that fly into Faro Airport or drive or sail from other parts of Europe each year, it's the promise of sun-drenched days at the beach, sharing in a lovely relaxed and welcoming family-orientated culture and endless options for dining out and things to do, for all ages.
 Algarve Holidays have long been thought of as great family holidays and beach holidays and the region has deservedly earned a reputation for golf holidays too.
 However the Algarve should also be known for its truly unique contrast between the golden coastline and the beautiful rural countryside, its many historic attractions and thousands of species of flora and fauna, making it the perfect holiday destination for interests such as photography, painting, nature watching, walking and other outdoor pursuits.

 The Algarve, Portugal, is only a 3 hour flight (or less) from the United Kingdom, Ireland and many other parts of Europe and flights arrive to the region's sole international airport, Faro Airport (in central Algarve).
 Faro flights arrive daily throughout the year, with several arrivals and departures each day from airlines during the busiest summer months of July to September.